Dannybl8ze/Dannybl8ze/README.md

 - 👋 Hi, I’m @Dannybl8ze
 - 👀 I’m interested in cryptocurrency and ICT
-- 🌱 I’m currently learning Blockchain technology
+- 🌱 A Blockchain technology certified
+- 💻 I'm currently an ALX software Engineering student
 - 💞️ I’m looking to collaborate on BSV
 - 📫 How to reach me https://instagram.com/dannybl8ze and on Twitter: https://twitter.com/SunnieSolar